When the Mid-Autumn Festival Started

 The Tang Dynasty (618-907) is an important period for the Mid-Autumn Festival.
 The custom of it was mainly shaped in the Tang Dynasty.

 The custom of admiring the moon at the Mid Autumn Festival was very popular at that time.
 Many poets wrote poems about it.
 People also combined the Moon festival with some legends like "Change over the Moon", making this festival full of romance.

-In the Northern Song Dynasty (960-1127), the 15th day of the 8th lunar month was established as the Mid-Autumn Festival.
-It became a popular folk festival.
+It became a festival during the Northern Song Dynasty (960-1127) dynasty. the 15th day of the 8th lunar month was established as the Mid-Autumn Festival.
+It became a popular festival.

 The term "moon cake" first appeared in the Southern Song Dynasty (1127-1279).